raylee/tldr-sh-client/README.md

 <img alt="tldr list screenshot" src="tldr-list.jpg" title="tldr list" width="600" />

+This client can render both the old and the new tldr markup format.

 ## Installation
 Download the tldr bash script to the install location: